-This document is intended as a guide for schools, professionals and families when considering the needs of a child or young person with SEN. It offers advice on the level of need that might require the top up of an EHCP and what expectations might reasonably be had regarding provision for a child or young person at SEN support.
+This document is intended as a guide for schools, professionals and families when considering the needs of a child or young person with SEN. It offers suggestions on the level of need that might require the top up of an EHCP and what expectations might reasonably be had regarding provision for a child or young person at SEN support.
+This guidance must be applied flexibly to consideration of an individual child or young person's needs.